 There is a way which seems right to a man, but its end is the way to death.
 (Proverbs 14:12)

-For anyone who recognizes that the truth can, in fact, be found regarding the correct observance of Yahweh’s festival days then it is suggested that you check out the book by Qadesh La Yahweh Press titled, “The Festival and Sacred Days of Yahweh.”
+For anyone who recognizes that the truth can be found regarding the correct observance of Yahweh’s festival days, then it is suggested that you check out the book by Qadesh La Yahweh Press titled, “The Festival and Sacred Days of Yahweh.”